 Allow to cool for at least 10 minutes before serving.

 I’m confident that Barack, Michelle, Steven, and I would make great dinner party partners.
 I think we’d steer clear of politics for a while, instead talking about veganism and how healthy, environmentally friendly, and downright delicious it can be.

 So, Mr. Obama, when are you coming to dinner?!

-Note: This post contains an affiliate link.
-If you purchase something through my link, it costs nothing extra for you, but I get a few pennies.
-I’m not looking to make a fortune, just to cover hosting costs. :)
+Note: This post contains affiliate links.
+If you purchase something through my links, it costs nothing extra for you, but I get a few pennies to help cover hosting costs. :)